HarryVienna/ESP32-Timezone-Finder-Component/README.md

 # ESP32-Timezone-Finder-Component

-This is a compoment for the ESP32 to get the timezone based on GPS coordinates.
+This is a compoment for the ESP32 to find the timezone based on GPS coordinates.

 The database can be generated with the [Timezone-Database-Generator](https://github.com/HarryVienna/Timezone-Database-Generator)